postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 In Postman you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.

+> The Postman Echo API now supports WebSocket requests.
+If you're looking for an example server to get started, check it out [here](https://postman.postman.co/workspace/Exploring-WebSockets~e2ed14b4-e0d0-40fd-8058-a9e7b27ecae0/documentation/14057978-712d684f-c252-4bd9-a7a6-6a893e41adea).

 ### About Socket.IO

 In addition to raw WebSocket connections, Postman also supports Socket.IO connections.
 Socket.IO is one of the most popular libraries to enable event-drive, bidirectional, real-time communication between clients and servers.
 It uses WebSocket as its transport layer.
 Many developers use Socket.IO in combination with HTTP APIs; now you can enjoy the benefits of Postman while switching between these two paradigms at will.